thislight/away/wiki/usage.md

 Tips: the executors' state is not the state of if a thread running, it's the state of if the thread is in one user function's stage.

+*new in 0.1.2: this method won't return the descriptor*

 #### threadpool.remove_avaliable_executor(self)
+*new in 0.1.2*

 Return & remove the descriptor (table) of the first avaliable executor.
-Return `nil` when no avaliable executor.*new in 0.1.2*
+Return `nil` when no avaliable executor.

 Note: If you use `threadpool.first_waiting_executor` before, use this method instead.